Sat Oct 10, 2020 | Alan Lefkowitz | Business, Cash Management, Financial Reporting

 Besides the company’s health and investment benefits to financial reporting, here are some other reasons why it’s essential.
 Financial reporting:

-- Helps the government regulate companies and practices
+- It helps the government regulate companies and practices

 - Assists in financial analysis and planning